 1. LOCAL KNOWLEDGE IS THE NUMBER ONE CRITICAL ELEMENT!
 Check with other cruisers, listen to the local SSB nets to gain local knowledge about general safety in the area you’re cruising.

-Waiting for weather in the Bay Islands of Honduras to sail to Panama, we met cruisers who had been boarded in broad daylight and robbed in San Andreas, Columbia – on our cruising route south.
+Waiting for weather in the Bay Islands of Honduras to sail to Panama, we met cruisers who had been boarded in broad daylight and robbed in San Andres, Colombia – on our cruising route south.
 They anchored amongst the fishing fleet on the western side of the harbor and warned us against anchoring there.
-But two months later when we entered the anchorage in San Andreas, there were no boats anchored on the supposedly safe side by the hotels/beaches.
+But two months later when we entered the anchorage in San Andres, there were no boats anchored on the supposedly safe side by the hotels/beaches.
 Reefs, coral heads and sandbars littered the crystal clear shallow waters.
 Looking from the fishing fleet side of the anchorage we couldn’t see any way to get to the “safer” side.
 Luckily for us, a local fishing boat, lead us from the wrong side to the safer side.
 But for the fisherman, we probably would have anchored in the wrong area too.
 It’s easy to get local knowledge, but it’s critical to utilize it!

 2. RULE NUMBER TWO … never discuss plans on the VHF radio – and we didn’t…. at least the first time.
 Our new friends were headed out scuba diving and we made plans to have dinner when the restaurant opened.
 This would allow us all be back aboard before dark.
 What went wrong?
 Plans were delayed and unfortunately, we discussed changing the time to 6 PM over the VHF.
 Natives earn their living on the water fishing or diving.
 VHF radios are commonplace – and used as a party-line telephone.